28 Years Later: Cast

+Featured as the members of Jimmy's cult are Robert Rhodes as Jimmy Jimmy, Erin Kellyman as Jimmy Ink, Connor Newall as Jimmy Shite, Sam Locke as Jimmy Fox, Maura Bird as Jimmy Jones, Ghazi Al Ruffai as Jimmy Snake, and Emma Laird as Jimmima.

 Themes

-Boyle and Garland have said that 28 Years Later explores themes of British isolationism and cultural decline, with the film’s quarantined Britain reflecting a broader sense of political and cultural detachment following Brexit and the COVID-19 pandemic.
-This disconnection is mirrored in the film’s depiction of a society absorbed in trivial comforts while catastrophe unfolds elsewhere.
+Boyle and Garland have said that 28 Years Later explores themes of British isolationism and cultural decline, with the film's quarantined Britain reflecting a broader sense of political and cultural detachment following Brexit and the COVID-19 pandemic.

 The island community in the film represents a post-progressive return to regressivism, where society shifts away from forward-looking ideals and instead toward nostalgic myths rooted in a misremembered past.
-The society's norms echo those of pre-1960s Britain; authoritarian parenting and 1950s-style conformity illustrate what Garland sees as a collective cultural amnesia where people forget why certain values were previously abandoned.
-A montage blending authentic British wartime footage with scenes from the film Henry V (1944) reflects the filmmakers’ intention to depict how the isolated community reconstructs a cultural mythology from fragmented and partially remembered aspects of Britain’s past.
+A montage blending authentic British wartime footage with scenes from the film Henry V (1944), set to Taylor Holmes' 1915 recording of the 1903 poem "Boots" by Rudyard Kipling, reflects the filmmakers' intention to depict how the isolated community reconstructs a cultural mythology from fragmented and partially remembered aspects of Britain's past.
 The sequence illustrates how narratives such as the Battle of Agincourt or the Blitz become distorted through transmission, evolving into instinctive half-truths rather than historically accurate accounts.

-The characters’ increasing risk-taking over time since the initial rage virus outbreak mirrors society’s gradual relaxation of COVID-19 precautions despite ongoing risks.
+The characters' increasing risk-taking over time since the initial rage virus outbreak mirrors society's gradual relaxation of COVID-19 precautions despite ongoing risks.